flaviolivolsi/deploify/README.md

 [![NPM version][npm-version-image]][npm-url]

 This module allows to create a temporary staging enviroment on Heroku for each of a repository pull request on Bitbucket, leveraging your Heroku account and Bitbucket webhooks.
+It's a Bitbucket alternative to Review Apps for [GitHub](https://devcenter.heroku.com/articles/github-integration-review-apps) and [GitLab](https://docs.gitlab.com/ee/ci/review_apps/).

 ### Setup: